Holacracy Raidboxes

 Holacracy for more freedom

 Zappos, the American Zalando role model, relies on holacracy.
-When 20 percent of the entire workforce leaves the company, it makes for a great (negative) cover story.
-The fact that the remaining 80 percent are among the top employees and are probably much happier is unfortunately not reported.
+When 20 per cent of the entire workforce leaves the company, it makes for a great (negative-sounding) cover story.
+The fact that the remaining 80 per cent are among the top employees and are probably much happier is unfortunately not reported.

-Another headline that is often used for holacracy is "the organization without a top floor" (negative).
-In reality, however, the exact opposite is the case: organizations that work with holacracy are full of new leaders.
-The better headline would therefore be: "Organization with 100% executive floor".
+Another headline that is often used for holacracy is “the organisation without a top floor” (negative).
+In reality, however, the exact opposite is the case: organisations that work with holacracy are full of new leaders.
+The better headline would therefore be: “Organisation with 100% executive floor”.

 Holacracy actually promises more freedom in the company.
 For both new and old managers.
 In this article, I’ll show you exactly how this works.
 And I’ll explain why Raidboxes decided to take this extreme step.